 Number one, it’s important to note that not all Facebook or Instagram users access the platforms using Apple products.
 Yes, Apple claims to be implementing these opt-ins as a way of protecting their users data and personal information.
 However, as ubiquitous as they may seem, Apple is only one of several cell phone manufacturers and providers in the industry.
 According to Statista, around half of smartphone users in the United States are using an Apple device such as an iPhone.
 If this stands true, this could mean that around 50% of all Facebook and Instagram users will be unaffected by these tracking opt-ins, because they primarily use Android smartphones or some other mobile device to navigate the web.

 Many Apple Users Will Opt-In

-Another key factor is the fact that not all Apple users are the same.
-It’s easy for advertisers to assume that all of Apple’s users will opt-out of Facebook Pixel tracking on the websites that they visit, but there’s no evidence to support that assumption.
+Another key factor is the fact that not all of Apple users are the same.
+It’s easy for advertisers to assume that all of Apple’s users will opt out of Facebook Pixel tracking on the websites that they visit, but there’s no evidence to support that assumption.
 In fact, Statista predicts that around one-third of all Apple users will actually opt-in to Facebook Pixel tracking measures.
 Whether the numbers line up at one-third specifically or not, there will definitely be a small percentage of Apple users that will willingly opt-in to data tracking by Facebook.

 In theory, millions of Internet users are already used to accepting cookies on a variety of the websites that they visit.
 Now of course there are major differences between accepting cookies and opting in to a very specific form of data tracking, but nevertheless, our prediction is that large portions of targeted audiences in select interest groups will be unaffected by the iOS 14.5 update changes.
-Now, what should marketers do about the remaining audience that does opt-out of Facebook Pixel tracking?
+Now, what should marketers do about the remaining audience that does opt out of Facebook Pixel tracking?

 How Can Advertisers Protect Ad Performance?